Quick Answer

-Understanding why jobs get reposted helps you make better decisions about which reposted listings deserve your attention and which don't.
-There are several reasons why the same job appears repeatedly on LinkedIn.
+Understanding why employers repost jobs helps you decide which reposted listings deserve your attention and which ones to skip.
+There are four primary reasons jobs get reposted on LinkedIn:

 Paid Promotion Cycles